Ayoush/commit-history-modifier/README.md

 # CommIT-HIStORY-moDIfIeR
 CoMmIt HiStOry Modifier

-This repository contaInS a SiMplE script to autoMate commIt history modifications.
+This repository coNtaInS a SiMplE script to autoMate commIt history modifications.
 The puRpose iS to test Git commit automation, explorE how commit history can be altered, and experimenT with geNerating commits usiNg scripTs.